All of the following are web resources.

 - BIF and the Oxygen Revolution (more info) : A collection of pages dealing with the build-up of oxygen in Earth's atmosphere about 2.5-2.2 billion years ago.

 - Iron: Not Just Your Basic Base Metal : A brief summary of where iron comes from: banded iron formations, and where these came from: a byproduct of cyanobacterial activity in the Archean and early Proterozoic oceans.

 - Scientific American: Snowball Earth.
 This Scientific American article describes the Snowball Earth hypothesis and the evidence supporting the hypothesis.
 Users can read the html article, download a printable form, email or link the article.
-Also available are links to other Scientific American news, an 'ask an expert' site, channels and magazine subheadings. (more info)
+Also available are links to other Scientific American news, an 'ask an expert' site, channels and magazine subheadings. ( This site may be offline. )

 - Theory of Snowball Earth: There is considerable dispute about whether there were global glaciations in the late Proterozoic.
 This is a well-illustrated description of the Snowball Earth controversy

 - A Curve Ball Into The Snowball Earth Hypothesis? (more info) : Articles summarizes a paper in Geology pertaining to the Snowball Earth debate.
 The author found evidence for healthy marine ecosystems at a time when they were supposed to be completely frozen over and anoxic.
 Great search engine finds links to other Snowball Earth articles.

 - The Snowball Earth Hypothesis (more info) : Abstracts from a GSA session on the Snowball Earth hypothesis in 2001